 Megan Burns, L.Ac., MAOM, Rh AHG

 Megan experienced a profound healing change through Chinese Medicine when, at 37 weeks pregnant, her baby turned breech and she was facing a C-section.
 She sought out a local practitioner for acupuncture and moxibustion and after only two treatments, her baby righted herself!
 Experiencing first hand the potency and effectiveness of this modality, Megan felt unequivocally drawn to study Acupuncture and to select Classical Chinese Medicine as the primary structure for her healing practice.
 Megan’s evolved specialties include pregnancy, labor support, post-partum care, women’s health, and pediatrics.
-She also has had great success treating digestive disorders, allergies, asthma, vertigo, pain, MS support, and emotional well-being.
+She also has had great success working with digestive disorders, allergies, asthma, vertigo, pain, MS support, and emotional well-being.

 Megan is a professional member of the American Herbalist Guild and received her 4-year Master’s Degree in Classical Chinese Medicine from Daoist Traditions College of Chinese Medical Arts in Asheville, North Carolina.
-She is nationally certified in Acupuncture and Chinese herbal medicine by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM) and licensed to practice in the state of North Carolina.
+She is nationally certified in Acupuncture and Chinese herbal medicine by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM) and licensed to practice in the state of Washington and North Carolina.